 Dynamic Threshold

 Dynamic effects are commonplace in recording studios today.
-However, their functionality typically operates with a fixed threshold, a point from which the effect starts working.
+However, their functionality typically operates with a fixed threshold, a point at which the effect begins to take effect.

 In the context described above, automation can be used to alter the threshold setting.
 Adjusting the entire mix this way might not be sensible, but for a crescendo section that typically sporadically appears in the mix, this technique can be applied.